yhttp/yhttp/sphinx/cookbook.rst

 HTTP Cookie
 -----------

-This is how to use :attr:`req.cookies <yhttp.Request.cookies>`:
+This is how to use :attr:`req.cookies <yhttp.core.Request.cookies>`:

 .. testsetup:: cookbook/cookie

-   from yhttp import Application, text app = Application() app.ready()
+   from yhttp.core import Application, text app = Application() app.ready()